Skip to content

 What is fouling?

-Hull fouling is the accumulation of unwanted marine organisms like barnacles, algae, slime and mussels on the surface of a ships hull.
+Hull fouling is the accumulation of unwanted marine organisms, such as barnacles, algae, slime, and mussels, on the surface of a ship's hull.

 The Limits of Anti-Fouling